 A wrongful death claim is a complex process.
 You need to gather numerous documents to prove your claim, including incident reports, medical records, photos, and non-public records like employment histories.
 To prove medical malpractice, you must obtain the services of a medical expert witness.

-Theoretically, you could do it yourself.
-But if you want the best chance to win a full, fair financial settlement, you need an experienced attorney.
+If you want the best chance possible to win a full, fair financial settlement, you need an experienced attorney.

 A seasoned DeMayo Law Offices lawyer can prepare and file your wrongful death claim, so you don’t have to navigate the complicated system on your own.
 If we have to, we can bring your case to court and prove its validity in front of a judge.